ttopper/CPSC128/docs/13_Exam_Preparation/01_Examinable_topics.md

     procedures.
 - _Technique_ Packaging quantities using `//` and `%`; pulling apart
     numbers using `%` and `//`.
-- _Technique_ Formatting output using format strings.
+- _Technique_ Formatting output using f-strings.
 - _Technique_ Input validation using `while`.
 - _Technique_ Using counters in programs.
 - _Technique_ Using flag variables, i.e. Boolean variables that